ontodev/droid/README.md

 </tr>
 </table>

 The name of the newly generated `.pem` file should now be added to `config.edn` as the parameter `:pem-file`.
-This can be done either manually or using the setup wizard (see [Configuring DROID using the setup wizard](#configuring-droid-using-the-setup-wizard).
+This can be done either manually or using the setup wizard (see [Configuration](#configuration).

 ### Installing your GitHub App on a project repository